 This season also marked the first CWHL All-Star Game, held at the Air Canada Centre with almost 7,000 fans in attendance.
 Team captains were goaltender Charline Labonte of the Montreal Stars and forward Jessica Campbell of the Calgary Inferno.
 The Boston Blades won the 2015 Clarkson Cup, their second, by defeating the Montreal Stars in overtime on a goal from Janine Weber, who became the first European-born player to score a Cup-winning goal.
 Her stick was later donated to the Hockey Hall of Fame.

 Prior to the 2015-16 CWHL season, the CWHL announced a third NHL partnership, this time with the Montreal Canadiens.
 As part of this relationship, the Montreal Stars were rebranded Les Canadiennes de Montreal to bring them into the extended Canadiens family.
-Three members of Canada’s gold-medal winning Sochi team were selected in the 2015 CWHL draft: Marie-Philip Poulin by Les Canadiennes (formerly the Montreal Stars), and Brianne Jenner and Hayley Wickenheiser by the Calgary Inferno.
+Three members of Canada’s gold-medal winning Sochi team were selected in the 2015 CWHL draft: Marie-Philip Poulin by Les Canadiennes, and Brianne Jenner and Hayley Wickenheiser by the Calgary Inferno.
 Poulin took home the Angela James Bowl, scoring 46 points, and was also named CWHL MVP and Jayna Hefford Trophy winner as the players’ voted MVP.

 The second CWHL All-Star Game was held at the Air Canada Centre on January 23, 2016, with Natalie Spooner of the Toronto Furies and Julie Chu of Les Canadiennes serving as team captains.
 Toronto Furies defender Sena Suzuki became the first international player to appear in a CWHL All-Star Game.

-Les Canadiennes exacted revenge the next season, defeating Calgary in a 2016-17 Clarkson Cup rematch by a final of 3-1 at the Canadian Tire Centre in Ottawa.
+Les Canadiennes exacted revenge the next season, defeating Calgary in by a final of 3-1 at the Canadian Tire Centre in Ottawa.
 Marie-Philip Poulin was dominant yet again, taking home the CWHL MVP, Angela James Bowl, and for the second consecutive season, the Jayna Hefford Trophy.
-Brampton Thunder forward Jess Jones also laid claim to the Angela James Bowl with the pair tying with an identical 37 point seasons.
+Brampton Thunder forward Jess Jones also laid claim to the Angela James Bowl with the pair tying with identical 37 point seasons.

 Grow the Game

-During the offseason, huge strides were made with the introduction of two expansion teams based out of Shenzhen, China, the Kunlun Red Star and Vanke Rays, The teams were introduced as part of China’s goal to grow the game of hockey within the country with the goal of an Olympic medal at the 2022 Winter Olympic Games hosted in Beijing.
+During the offseason, huge strides were made with the introduction of two expansion teams based out of Shenzhen, China, the Kunlun Red Star and Vanke Rays.
+The teams were introduced as part of China’s goal to grow the game of hockey within the country leading up to the 2022 Winter Olympic Games hosted in Beijing.

-On the ice, Red Star international forward Kelli Stack showed an exceptional scoring touch winning both the Angela James Bowl and CWHL MVP following a 49 points season.
-Markham forward Jamie Lee Rattray also delivered a spectacular effort including a 16-game point streak to end the regular season, receiving the Jayna Hefford Trophy as the player’s voted MVP.
+On the ice, Red Star forward Kelli Stack showed an exceptional scoring touch winning both the Angela James Bowl and CWHL MVP following a 49 point season.
+Markham forward Jamie Lee Rattray also delivered a spectacular effort which included a 16-game point streak to end the regular season, receiving the Jayna Hefford Trophy as the player’s voted MVP.

 Montreal veteran Caroline Ouellette (131) also surpassed Brampton alumna Jayna Hefford (130) for most career goals, before being passed by teammate Noemie Marin (132) in the final game of the season.
 Red Star defence Baiwei Yu became the first Chinese-born player to record a goal in the CWHL during the team’s 15-game win streak in the middle of the season.
 Goaltenders also shined, with Red Star netminder Noora Raty and Les Canadiennes goalie Emerance Maschmeyer tying a new CWHL record for shutouts in a season with 6, while Yuqing Wang of Kunlun recorded the first win for a Chinese-born player in a victory over Montreal in the Bell Centre.